-Children and young people of all ages and backgrounds need foster care when it is not possible for them to live with family members or friends perhaps as a result of:
+Children and young people of all ages and backgrounds need foster care when it is not possible for them to live with family members or friends.

-There is a shortage of foster carers in Wales and there are occasions when we have to place children outside Newport, or with fostering agencies.
+Because of a shortage of foster carers in Wales there are occasions when Newport children in care have to be placed elsewhere or with fostering agencies.

-The children’s ages range from 0-18 years and they vary widely in their personalities and needs.
+The children range from 0-18 years and vary in their personalities and needs.

 We respect a child’s racial, religious, linguistic and cultural backgrounds when placing them with a foster family, as well as ensuring that their health and ability needs are met.

-When you first make a fostering enquiry, we will discuss the age groups that you are able to foster, the sort of children/young people you can best support and over what period of time.
+When you make a fostering enquiry we will discuss what age child you can best support and over what period of time.